TL;DR: The Busy Reader's Guide

 So far you've probably used an FAQ page or you've been going along trying to keep up with product features that your team is releasing.

 Auditing your features is probably the best way to ensure you create a well-structured Knowledge Base.
-Without a plan, you might end up with repeat or articles that confuse customers and mess up your search results.
+Without a plan, you might end up with repeat articles or articles that confuse customers and mess up your search results.

 As your service is likely split into areas whether it's an in-app experience or a website, your best bet is to split out features into areas.
+This will help as only certain users will have access to certain areas too.
+For example, customers will have certain plans or have different roles.

 Our app is split neatly into different areas, so I would split by: